 The price of adding an inscription to a headstone in the UK depends on the amount of lettering.
 It costs around £1.95 per letter or character when added to a new memorial.
 Some stonemasons offer free lettering (up to 80 letters) with a headstone.
 Please see our guide on the regulations of adding a second name to a headstone.

-You can choose the type of stone:
+You can choose the material of the headstone:

 You can also choose the colour of the text: